victormagalhaess/risk-calculator/README.md

 make docker/run
 ```

-> Both commands take care of installation of dependencies and build of binaries, however you can just build the binary (or the image in Docker's case) throug the commands:
+> Both commands take care of installation of dependencies and build of binaries, however you can just build the binary (or the image in Docker's case) through the commands:

 ```sh
 make build